 MODA will provide accommodations, adaptations, and assistive technology supports for students according to their 504 Plan or Health Plan.
 MODA is responsible for the development of the 504 Plan or Health Plan, conducting evaluations, and providing services outlined in the 504 Plan or Health Plan.
-If you have questions regarding the implementation of 504 Plan or Health Plan accommodations, curriculum or course adaptations, or assistive technology needs, please contact Abby Behning, Special Programs Coordinator, at 314-300-9708 or abehning@missourida.org
+If you have questions regarding the implementation of 504 Plan or Health Plan accommodations, curriculum or course adaptations, or assistive technology needs, please contact Diana Mitchell, Special Programs Coordinator.